The 5 Best Websites for Historical Financial Data

 Stock Analysis is the best free stock research website you'll find.

-It has financial information, statistics, and valuation metrics on over 14,000 stocks and funds.
-Plus, the streamlined, user-friendly interface is easy to navigate, and the site is really fast.
+It has financial information, statistics, and valuation metrics on over 120,000 stocks and funds.
+The website is easy to navigate and really fast.

-To get a bit more granular, there are three different categories of historical financial datasets where Stock Analysis really stands out: financial statements, dividends, and corporate actions.
+There are five categories of historical financial datasets where Stock Analysis stands out: financial statements, business metrics, dividend payouts, corporate actions, and open/close prices.

 Best for historical financial statements

-In addition to all our real-time data and news, Stock Analysis provides five years of financial statements for free:
+In addition to all our real-time data and news, Stock Analysis provides 5 years of financial statements for free:

 Best-in-class data

-Additionally, you can unlock up to 30 years of financial statements by upgrading to Pro for $9.99/month or $79/year.
-Pro also comes with unlimited exports (Excel and CSV files), analyst ratings data, unlimited watchlists, and more.
+Additionally, you can unlock up to 40 years of financial statements by upgrading to Pro for $9.99/month or $79/year.
+Pro also comes with exports (Excel and CSV files), analyst ratings data, unlimited watchlists, and more.

 Best for business metrics